catarinarurbano/Customer-Segmentation-Project/README.md

 extractors, etc.

 WWW is trying to make use of the database it started about 4 years ago.
 So far, it has simply mass-marketed everything.
-All customers get the catalog, and there are no loyalty programs or attempts to identify target markets for cross-selling opportunities.
-Now, WWW wants to “get smart” about its database, and start differentiating customers, and developing more focused programs.
+All customers get the catalogue, and there are no loyalty programs or attempts to identify target markets for cross-selling opportunities.
+Now, WWW wants to “get smart” about its database, start differentiating customers, and develop more focused programs.

 WWW has provided a sample of 10,000 customers from its active database.
 These are all customers who have purchased something from WWW in the past 18 months (after 18 months with no purchase, a person is eliminated from the active database).
-It was these 20,000 randomly-selected people who were sent the test promotion for the silver-plated cork extractor.
+It was these 20,000 randomly selected people who were sent the test promotion for the silver-plated cork extractor.

 ## Metadata